United World Colleges: Academics

 UWC values experiential learning alongside providing its 16–19-year-old students with the International Baccalaureate (IB) Diploma, an internationally recognised pre-university educational programme developed in close collaboration with UWC in the late 1960s.
 The IB Diploma Programme was co-developed in 1968 by the United World College of the Atlantic, the International School of Geneva (Ecolint), and the United Nations School in New York City (UNIS), and aims "to develop students who have excellent breadth and depth of knowledge – students who flourish physically, intellectually, emotionally and ethically".
-Today, UWC and the IB Organisation continue to work closely together to develop new curricular and shaping international education.
+Today, UWC and the IB Organisation continue to work closely together to develop new curricular and shaping international education, including developing and teaching school-based syllabi, and launching a new "systems transformation pathway."

 Five UWC schools (UWC Thailand, UWC South East Asia in Singapore, UWC Maastricht in the Netherlands, UWC East Africa in Tanzania, and Waterford Kamhlaba UWC of Southern Africa in Eswatini) also offer non-residential educational programmes for younger students aged between 18 months and 15 years.

 Meanwhile, some UWC schools and colleges offer a Pre-IB Year as a preparation year for students before they begin their IB Diploma Programme.
 UWC schools and colleges that offer the Pre-IB Programme include, UWC Changshu in China, UWC South East Asia in Singapore, Waterford Kamhlaba UWC of Southern Africa in Eswatini, UWC Thailand, UWC ISAK Japan and UWC East Africa in Tanzania.

-Co-curricular Activities

-The UWC education nurtures students' whole person development by having the 'Creativity, Activity, Service' Programme (CAS) at its core.
-Each UWC school and college offers CAS activities under different names but similarly offers a wide range of both faculty and student led activities.